tevaughan/mnohaya-lita/README.md

     128:2     TiMidity                          TiMidity port 2
     128:3     TiMidity                          TiMidity port 3

+By `shell-prompt$` I mean whatever shell prompt you see when you are about to type a command in a terminal window.
 At the shell prompt, first change to the directory that contains `mnohaya-lita.midi`.
+Then do something like

+    shell-prompt$ pmidi -p 128:0 mnohaya-lita.midi

-Then do something like `pmidi -p 128:0 mnohaya-lita.midi`, where you substitute a port number that you see in your output from `pmidi -l`.
+where you substitute a port number that you see in your output from `pmidi -l`.